umami-hep/salt/docs/training.md

 ### Dataloading

-There are two types of dataloading modes available, configured by the `data.batched_read` config flag.
-When this flag is `False`, individual jets are loaded from the training file randomly, and pytorch handles the batching behind the scenes.
+Jets are loaded in weakly shuffled batches from the training file.
-This is inefficient as h5 files benefit from block reads.
-Setting `data.batched_read` to `True` will read a full batch at a time from the input file.
-This is much more efficient, but only implements "weak shuffling" in that while the different batches are shuffled, the same batches of jets are used epoch after epoch.
-In practice, this is unlikely to make much difference to the training.
+This is much more efficient than randomly accessing individual jets, which would be prohibitively slow.

+Some other dataloading considerations are discussed below.

 #### Worker Counts